After a deathWills Act 7 of 1953

 Each witness must be at least 14 years old, mentally competent and able to give evidence in a court of law.
 A witness may NOT be any of the following, nor the spouse, civil-union partner or life partner of any of the following: a beneficiary named in your will, the executor or alternative executor, a trustee appointed under the will, or a guardian or alternative guardian appointed under the will.
 A person who signs as a witness in breach of these rules is generally disqualified from inheriting under the will.

 You (the testator) and the two witnesses must be in the same room at the same time.
-Sign the bottom of every page in wet ink.
-The witnesses then sign the bottom of every page in your presence and in each other's presence.
+You and the witnesses must sign at the end of the will.
+Signing every page is strongly recommended to prevent disputes about whether any page was altered, but the Wills Act 7 of 1953 does not require signatures on every page.
+Both witnesses must sign in the testator's presence and in each other's presence.
 Do NOT sign electronically, digitally or with a scanned signature, South African law does not recognise electronic signatures on a will.

 4. Initial any handwritten corrections